topisani/Discurses/README.rst

 then on the sidebar: ``Local Storage`` then click the URL from the dropdown and you should see the ``token`` key followed by your token, copy what's inside the speech marks and put it in your ``.yaml`` file.
+This may not be easy using the Discord webapp as there is a mechanism in place to delete the token from storage once the page is loaded (occurs when the splash screen disappears).

 Usage
 -----